 Jared Sylvester joined Booz Allen Hamilton in 2014 as a member of the Strategic Innovation Group, where he has been doing machine learning research focusing on cybersecurity applications and neuromorphic computing.
 Prior to that he got his doctorate in AI at the University of Maryland, working in both the Computer Science Department doing neural network cognitive modeling, and the Marketing department doing social network analytics.
 He lives in Ellicott City, Maryland with his wife, two children, and terrier, and enjoys algorithmic art, calligraphy, bread baking and wood working.

 Malware is a problem of increasing impact as our society becomes more dependent on an infrastructure of networked computers.
 Detecting malware is not a trivial task, and numerous companies and startups are researching ways that machine learning could help solve this problem.
-At the Laboratory for Physical Sciences, we have been researching new ways of applying Deep Learning to this problem.
+At the Laboratory for Physical Sciences, we've been researching new ways of applying deep learning to this problem.
 In contrast to most works in the subject area, ours has been done while minimizing the amount of domain knowledge used.
-We will be sharing our results in training a neural network that processes an entire binary from scratch, giving us a malware detection system that requires no knowledge to train.
-This gives our approach considerable flexibility, and can be repurposed to new domains with minimal effort.
+We'll share our results in training a neural network that processes an entire binary from scratch, giving us a malware detection system that requires no knowledge to train.
+This gives our approach considerable flexibility and can be repurposed to new domains with minimal effort.
 However, it also poses a number of machine learning and engineering challenges to overcome.